European rabbit: Reproduction and development

-A dewlap is a longitudinal flap of skin or similar flesh that hangs beneath the lower jaw or neck.
-It is a secondary sex characteristic in rabbits, caused by the presence of female sex hormones.
-They develop with puberty.
-A female rabbit who has been neutered before reaching sexual maturity will not develop a dewlap, and even if a doe is neutered after developing a dewlap, the dewlap will gradually disappear over several months.
-This also aligns with the results of injecting male rabbits with female sex hormones, specifically the ones from pregnant women's urine.
-The male rabbits developed dewlaps, which then gradually disappeared once administration had ceased.
-(Note: This is not the process of the rabbit test, a common way to test for human female pregnancy in the 20th century; the pregnancy test involved dissecting female rabbits after injection with urine to see if their ovaries had enlarged.)
-While it is unclear exactly what function a dewlap performs, pregnant female rabbits will pluck fur from their dewlaps shortly before giving birth to line a nest for their young as one use.

 Burrowing behaviour

 The European rabbit's burrows occur mostly on slopes and banks, where drainage is more efficient.
-The burrow entrances are typically 10-50 cm in diameter, and are easily recognisable by the bare earth at their mouths.
+The burrow entrances are typically 10-50 cm in diameter, and are easily recognizable by the bare earth at their mouths.
 Vegetation growth is prevented by the constant passing and repassing of the resident rabbits.
-Big burrows are complex excavations which may descend to depths of several feet.
-They are not constructed on any specified plan, and appear to be enlarged or improved as a result of the promiscuous activity of several generations.
+Large burrows are complex excavations which may descend to depths of several feet.
+They are not constructed on any specified plan, and appear to be enlarged or improved as a result of activity over several generations.
+Kittens sleep in chambers lined with grass and fur, while adults sleep on the bare earth, likely to escape dampness.
+Warmth is secured by huddling.

 Digging is done by pulling the soil backwards with the fore feet and throwing it between the hind legs, which scatter the material with kicking motions.
 While most burrows are dug from the outside, some warrens feature holes dug from the inside, which act as emergency exits when escaping from predators below ground.
-These holes usually descend perpendicularly to 1-1.2 m, and their mouths lack the bare-earth characteristic of burrow entrances.
-While kits sleep in chambers lined with grass and fur, adults sleep on the bare earth, likely to escape dampness, with warmth being secured by huddling.
-Although both sexes dig, does do so more skilfully, and for longer periods.
+These holes usually descend perpendicularly to 1-1.2 m, and their mouths lack the bare earth characteristic of burrow entrances.
+Although both sexes dig, does do so more skilfully and for longer periods.

 Communication

 The European rabbit is a relatively quiet animal, though it has at least two vocalizations.
 The best-known is a high treble scream or squeal.
-This distress call has been likened to the cry of a piglet.
-This sound is uttered when in extreme distress, such as being caught by a predator or trap.
+This distress call has been likened to the cry of a piglet, and is uttered when in extreme distress, such as being caught by a predator or trap.
 During the spring, bucks express contentment by emitting grunting sounds when approaching other rabbits.
 These grunts are similar to shrill hiccups, and are emitted with the mouth closed.
 Aggression is expressed with a low growl.
+Besides screaming or growling, European rabbits are known to honk, purr, and hiss.
+Young rabbits are far more vocal than adults; their vocalizations are thought to be indicators that they are ready to start suckling.

+Non-verbal communication occurs within social groups of rabbits, particularly within warrens, via chinning or scent marking of objects and other rabbits by dominant group members.
+Rabbits may groom themselves using secretions from their glands or with substances such as saliva or urine to signal their sexual or reproductive status.
+Glands in the groin region appear to be particularly important for individual identification, as rabbits will use these secretions to identify other rabbits as unfamiliar.
+Both rabbits and hares are known to thump the ground with their feet to communicate the presence of threats, such as predators, or when they are stressed.
+A stressed rabbit may also grind its teeth, but the role of this behaviour in communication is unclear.